tercsam/tercsam/README.md

 -👀 Passionate about continuous learning, always eager to expand my skills and take on new challenges.

--🌱 Currently working on an exciting project: StopFacho, an Android application aimed at combating hate speech and toxic behavior online.
+-🌱 Currently working on expanding my knowledge on low level programing

 - 💬 Open to collaboration on projects related to cybersecurity, web/mobile development, and OSINT.